lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 4.1.
 Changes in `IStakingRouter` interface

 The `IStakingRouter` interface should be changed to reflect the new Deposit Security Module logic.
-The `pauseStakingModule`, `resumeStakingModule` and `getStakingModuleIsDepositsPaused` function should be removed from the interface, and new `getStakingModuleMinDepositBlockDistance`, `getStakingModuleMaxDepositsPerBlock` and `decreaseStakingModuleVettedKeysCountByNodeOperator` functions should be added.
+The `pauseStakingModule`, `resumeStakingModule` and `getStakingModuleIsDepositsPaused` functions should be removed from the interface, and new `getStakingModuleMinDepositBlockDistance`, `getStakingModuleMaxDepositsPerBlock` and `decreaseStakingModuleVettedKeysCountByNodeOperator` functions should be added.

 ```solidity
 interface IStakingRouter {